 Step 3: Set your formatting options.

-Step 4: When finished, select Create.
+Step 4: When finished, select Create or Update.

 Linking From the Test Key